 7 Anxiety Coping Tips and Stressors You Should Avoid

 Many of us are used to to receiving plenty of recommendations from others about how to cope with anxiety.
-Phrases like, "Don't take things so seriously", "Slow down a bit", or "Make some changes in your life" fill up our minds, but unfortunately don't help us much.
+Phrases like,

 The reason why we fail to be receptive to many anxiety coping tips is because our minds work on another level; boundaries block our focus, which is completely controlled by excessive worry, negativity, and lack of self-control.

 It is difficult to “slow down” when our minds are in this condition.